rsunderscore/learning/Py_Mach_lrn_notes.md

   - uses a mapping function represented by \phi lowercase phi
   - RBF (radial bias function) == Gaussian kernel - a widely used kernel
   - cut-off paramater \gamma lowercase gamma - for gaussian sphere - higher menas bumpier decision boundary to better capture training but may lead to overfitting

-- Decision Trees - explainable - help with dim reduction - no need to regularize inputs
+## Decision Trees -
+explainable - help with dim reduction - no need to regularize inputs
 - split based on the largest information gain
 - prune == set maximum depth of the tree
 - binary trees - to reduce the decision search space
+- information gain - reduction in entropy from transforming a dataset - compare entropy before/after the change
+  - mutual information - statistical dependence between two variables - name for information gain applied to a variable selection
-  - impurity measures - usually pruning cutoffs are more helpful
+- impurity measures - usually pruning cutoffs are more helpful (gini is usually roughly equivalent to entropy (scaled?))
-    - gini impurity - minimize the probability of missclassification
+  - gini impurity - minimize the probability of missclassification - usually falls between entropy and classification error
   - entropy - maximize mutual information ()
-    - classification error - useful for pruning only
+  - classification error - useful for pruning only (not growing) - less sensitive
+  - visualize with `sklearn.tree.plot_tree(model_name)`
+  - graphviz has prettier tree visualizations but has many dependencies: better layout, colors
+    - outfile=None to bypass disk and save data to a variable instead
+  - PydDotPlus - similar to graphviz and can convert \*.dot files to an image
+  - graphviz has useful visualizations for decision trees

+## Random forest
+large number of small trees, based on random samples from input data
+- random sample of data (with replacement)
+- random subset of features chosen (without replacement) for each tree
+- less interpretable than decision trees but less dependent on hyperparamter tuning
+- bias variance tradeoff is controlled by the sample size
+- d = number of features to consider at  each split = good starting point is sqrt(m) where m is the number of features in the training dataset
+-

+## other ensemble methods (Ch 7)
+- bagging -
+- boosting -